3 Day Itinerary for Rome

 It is definitely worth your time and a stroll through after dinner and drinks in Trastevere.

-Accommodations close to Tiber Island
+Places to stay near Tiber Island

-Explore Tiber Island with a tour
+Discover Tiber Island on a tour

 Walking Tour of More Historical Sights in Rome